dortania/OpenCore-Install-Guide/find-hardware.md

 # Finding your hardware

 This section is mostly a mini-guide on how to find what hardware you're currently running, this is mainly relevant for laptop and prebuilt users as hardware specs are a bit more difficult to obtain.
-You can skip this page if you already know what hardware you have.
+You can skip this page  and head to [Creating the USB](./installer-guide/) if you already know what hardware you have.

 For this we'll assume you have Windows or Linux installed: